 Who We Are

 The Carlinville Public Library is located at 510 North Broad.
-The library provides free services to all residents living within the Carlinville city boundaries with services available to all others for a fee.
+The library provides services to all residents living within the Carlinville city boundary and, for a fee, to all others within the Carlinville Community School District #1.

-In total, over 3 million items were checked out of the system during fiscal year 2009-2010!
-In addition to these items, thousands of people entered the library to utilize print and electronic reference resources, access the Internet through the library's fiber-optic connection, enjoy state-of-the-art Wi-Fi service, view a llibrary exhibit, or attend one of the library's many events.
+The library is a member of the Illinois Heartland Library System with access to more than 10 million books, magazines, DVDs, CDs, audiobooks, eAudiobooks, and eBooks.
+The System covers 28,141 square miles and has more than 600 members.
+Materials may be ordered 24/7 online.
+In addition to these items, thousands of people enter the library to utilize print and electronic reference resources, access the Internet through the library's fiber-optic connection, enjoy state-of-the-art Wi-Fi service, view a library exhibit, or attend one of the library's many events.
+Ten public access computers, copying and faxing services are available.

-Our friendly and professional staff is eager to serve you.
+Our friendly and professional staff is eager to help you.
 Welcome to the Carlinville Public Library!

 It is the mission of the Carlinville Public Library to increase usage of our beautiful facility by providing books, materials, and services to support the educational enrichment of the community, recreational reading, and to introduce children to the world of books.

-Miss Susan Dick was Head Librarian from March of 1877-February of 1884.
-When Miss Dick died in 1914, she left the Society a plot of land and $8000.00.
-She asked the Society to build "a good substantial building, the outside of pressed bricks,two stories high, with modern improvements, basement, and a handsome front."
+Miss Susan Dick was Head Librarian from March 1877-February 1884.
+When Miss Dick died in 1914, she left the Society a plot of land and $8,000.00.
+She asked the Society to build "a good substantial building, the outside of pressed bricks, two stories high, with modern improvements, basement, and a handsome front."
 This building is located at 112 East First North Street.

 In 1927 the society gave the library to the City of Carlinville.